top of page

 File Sharing

-Technology such as peer-to-peer (P2P) and bit torrents are not permitted on the CTS network due to the risk of breaching the Copyrights and Trademarks Act.
+Technology such as peer to peer (P2P) and bit torrents are not permitted on the CTS network due to risk of breaching the Copyrights and Trademarks Act.

 General Use of CTS ICT Resources

-Staff must never adjust any of the settings on their PC/laptop or install any software without consent as it may result in network security being affected.
-CTS’s GDPR Policy should be referenced, and Managers should be consulted prior to the use of any external devices or media such as USB memory sticks, CD-ROMs, etc.
+Staff must never adjust any of the settings on their PC/laptop or install any software without the consent as it may result in network security being affected.
+CTS’s GDPR Policy should be referenced and Managers should be consulted prior to use of any external devices or media such as USB memory sticks, CD-Roms, etc.

 General Data Protection Regulation